GLBRC/delila/README.md

     into separate files.
 Called by delila_pipeline.py

-The following scripts are part of the pipeline
+Other scripts which are part of the pipeline
 ----------------------------------------------

     delila_instructions.py -f <TSS_site_file.txt> -l <int> -r <int>